cntrlc-cntrlv/mlops-project/README.md

 An interactive, student-friendly **Neuro web application** powered by state-of-the-art language and retrieval models.
 Built using **LangChain**, **Qdrant**, and **Meta’s LLaMA 3.1 8B** via Hugging Face, this app can **understand questions**, **retrieve contextual knowledge**, and **generate clear, simple answers** — just like a real tutor.

-> 🔍 Perfect for educational assistance, study support, and AI-powered learning during hackathons or live demos!
+> 🔍 Perfect for educational assistance, study support, and AI-powered learning.

 ---